Looking for ways to prevent osteoporosis? Let’s talk about foods for bone health, including how eating prunes helps bone health.

-Survey finding: Only 40% of Americans are concerned about bone health—and just 38% of millennials and 39% of Gen X’ers are familiar with osteoporosis.
+Survey finding: Only 40 percent of Americans are concerned about bone health—and just 38 percent of millennials and 39 percent of Gen X’ers are familiar with osteoporosis.

 The disease can lead to weakened bones and breaks (not fun!).
-About a third of women and 20% of men over age 50 will break a bone because of osteoporosis, and an osteoporosis-related fracture happens every three seconds worldwide.
+About a third of women and 20 percent of men over age 50 will break a bone because of osteoporosis, and an osteoporosis-related fracture happens every three seconds worldwide.

 That’s why it’s important to start focusing on bone health now and how to avoid osteoporosis if possible, so you can help prevent those bone breaks later.

-Survey finding: More than 90% of Americans associate the nutrient calcium with bone health.
+Survey finding: More than 90 percent of Americans associate the nutrient calcium with bone health.

 Getting enough of calcium is essential for bone health throughout every stage of life.
 Not taking in enough of the mineral puts you at risk for osteopenia, a condition that can lead to osteoporosis.

 Top foods for bone health?
 You can get calcium from foods including dairy (like cottage cheese, milk, and yogurt), and calcium-fortified orange juice and cereal.

 Many nutrients—such as potassium, magnesium, and vitamin K—are also important for bone health, and these nutrients can all be found in prunes.